plumed-testcenter/plumed-testcenter/pages/virial.md

 PRINT ARG=v FILE=volume2
 ```

-The time series for the volumes that are output by the files `volume` and `volume2` above should thus be close to identicial.
+The time series for the volumes that are output by the files `volume` and `volume2` above should thus be close to identical.

 # Trajectories